 Side effect of this technology is storage controller struggle to maintain on demand data progression and IO request at the same time hence there will be queue depth and longer seek time in backend storage.
 In this situation storage seek time is higher than normal.

 Storage Profile: Storage profile in lay man’s terms is segregating expensive and cheap disk and profiling them in tier 1, tier 2 and tier 3.
-These determine how the system reads and writes data to disk for each volume as they are known in Compellent terms and how data ages over time a feature called Data Progression.
+The storage profile determines how the system reads and writes data to disk for each volume as they are known in Compellent terms and how the data ages over time a feature called Data Progression.
+For example, random read request goes to tier 1 where you kept hot data and an year old emails goes to tier 3.

 Storage Profiles supposed to allow the administrator to manage both writable blocks and replay blocks for a volume.
 It is essentially a tiering of storage in controlled way.
 In theory it supposed to be like a controlled environment.
 However in reality it does add extra workload to Dell Complellent controller.
 Let’s say you have tiered your storage according to your read and write intense IO.
 What happen when READ and WRITE intense volume gets full.
 Storage controller automatically trigger an on demand data progression from upper tier to lower tier to store data.
 Hence a WRITE intense IO is generated in lower tier what you wanted to avoid in first place that’s why you profiled or tiered your storage.
 Mixing data progression with storage tiering defeats whole purpose of storage profiling.